powsybl/powsybl-open-rao/docs/output-data/rao-logs/example.md

 > 💡  **NOTE**
 > This step is delimited by the two following lines:
 > ~~~
-> INFO  c.f.f.commons.logs.RaoBusinessLogs - ----- Preventive perimeter optimization [start]
+> INFO  c.p.o.commons.logs.RaoBusinessLogs - ----- Preventive perimeter optimization [start]
 > ...
-> INFO  c.f.f.commons.logs.RaoBusinessLogs - ----- Preventive perimeter optimization [end]
+> INFO  c.p.o.commons.logs.RaoBusinessLogs - ----- Preventive perimeter optimization [end]
 > ~~~

 As the two most limiting elements are either monitored at the preventive or the outage instant, the RAO will try to